 The Assembly reconvened with prayer and the singing of “Hallelujah, Praise Jehovah.”
 Mr. Sawyer introduced the Rev. Pierre Legault, a minister of l'Église réformée du Québec (ERQ).

-Mr. Sawyer introduced the Rev. Iver Martin, the fraternal delegate form the Free Church of Scotland (Continuing), and the principal of The Free Church College.
+Mr. Sawyer introduced the Rev. Iver Martin, the fraternal delegate from the Free Church of Scotland, principal of The Free Church College.
 Mr. Martin recounted with joy his 6-month spiritual home in his earlier life as an engineer, worshipping at Covenant OPC in San José, California.
 Mr. Martin related how the longstanding church relationship of the OPC and the FCS goes back even further than that.
 He declared, “We stand together with you upon the infallibility and inerrancy of Holy Scripture.”
 Mr. Martin lamented the spiritual decline and the rise of secularism in Scotland.
 Notwithstanding, there have been new congregations brought into the Free Church of Scotland, as in 2010, the FCS made allowance for a form of worship not exclusively using Psalms.
 In the last three years, the Free Church has also been engaging in church planting in several major cities that are in need, including Glasgow and Dundee.
 The FCS has also rejoiced to contribute copyrighted Psalm settings to the OPC–URC Trinity Psalter Hymnal.

 The Free Church have gone through a difficult season with the death of a minister, under circumstances which had to be investigated, and have entered into the public record for the sake of the FCS’s testimony.
 This prompted them to study in closed session the various personal challenges that ministers especially face.
 One thing they noted was that their ministry of accountability to one another was sadly lacking, and, that ministers need to be more open to one another so that such circumstances as these may never have to be faced again.
 Mr. Martin thanked the assembly for their fellowship in such times as these.